Seo Seung-jae

 Seo Seung-jae (born 4 September 1997) is a South Korean badminton player.
 A three-time World champion, he is the first South Korean player in 24 years to have won two gold medals in a single edition of the BWF World Championships, by winning the mixed and men's doubles event at the 2023 BWF World Championships, partnering with Chae Yoo-jung and Kang Min-hyuk respectively.
+He then went on to win his second men's doubles title in the 2025 BWF World Championships, and first Asian Championships title in 2026 with his partner Kim Won-ho.
 He competed at the 2017 Sudirman Cup and helped the Korean national team to its fourth trophy.
+He reached a career-high as world number 1 in the men's doubles with Kim Won-ho.